| |

-Self-tanner might be the right option for you, but how does it work?
 Self-tanners work through an active ingredient called dihydroxyacetone (DHA).
 This chemical compound reacts with skin cells to stain the skin, causing a tan to develop.
-The more DHA contained in a fake tan product, the darker the skin will go.
+The more DHA a fake tan product contains, the darker the skin will become.

-Understanding how fake tan works will help you better decide if it is the right product for you, and it will help you know how to use them properly, getting the most gorgeous tan possible.
+Understanding how fake tan works will help you better decide if it is the right product for you, and it will help you know how to use it properly, getting the most gorgeous tan possible.

 How Fake Tans Work To Tan Skin